 02.Moorea

-Good to Know: The seafood at Moorea tastes best when the Mediterranean breeze hits the terrace during the peak of lunch.
+Good to Know: The sea view at Moorea anchors the terrace, especially when the Mediterranean sun hits the water at midday.

 © Photo Credits: La Serena Beach